nottrobin/maas-docs/en/manage-cli.md

 sudo maas-region apikey --username=$PROFILE > $API_KEY_FILE
 ```

-!!!
-Note:
+[note]
 A user's API key can also be obtained from the web interface.
 Click
 on 'username' in the top right corner, and select 'Account'.
+[/note]

 Log in.
 You will be prompted for the API key: